Featured Article: ABC and Batman's Fourth Commercial Spot

 The Courts Intervene

-According to The New York Times the court had promised initially to rule in early April, which would have given the networks plenty of time to adjust their schedules.
-When that didn’t happen the networks were forced to work around the uncertainty with legal help.
-According to an CBS executive: “We did allow ourselves a fallback position, in case something like this were to happen, and that was to issue contracts for some shows with the provision that they might be delayed to a January start” [21].
+According to The New York Times, the court had promised to rule by early April, which would have given the networks plenty of time to adjust their schedules.
+When that didn’t happen the networks were forced to work under the assumption that they would receive the extra time.
+That didn’t mean they weren’t preparing for the opposite.
+According to an CBS executive, “We did allow ourselves a fallback position, in case something like this were to happen, and that was to issue contracts for some shows with the provision that they might be delayed to a January start” [23].

-Even with such fallback positions (and each of the networks were said to have them) it wouldn’t be an easy matter to revise the existing schedules.
-Simply slicing an hour from Sunday would require adjusting several other days as well.
-TV Guide reported in its July 6th issue that six previously announced sitcoms, two from each network, had been cut: The Love Nest (CBS, Charles Lane and Florida Friebus), We’ll Get By (CBS, Paul Sorvino and Mitzi Hoag), Sunshine (NBC, Cliff De Young), Second Start (NBC, Bob Crane), Where’s the Fire? (previously Fireman’s Ball, ABC, Johnny Brown and David Ketchum) and Everything Money Can’t Buy (ABC, cast unannounced) [22].
+TV Guide reported in its July 6th issue that six previously announced sitcoms, two from each network, had been cut: The Love Nest (CBS, Charles Lane and Florida Friebus), We’ll Get By (CBS, Paul Sorvino and Mitzi Hoag), Sunshine (NBC, Cliff De Young), Second Start (NBC, Bob Crane), Where’s the Fire? (previously Fireman’s Ball, ABC, Johnny Brown and David Ketchum) and Everything Money Can’t Buy (ABC, cast unannounced) [25].

-Also gone were 46 half-hour specials (documentaries, cartoons, National Geographic programs) CBS had ordered, ten hour-long news specials and 17 episodes of an hour-long news magazine NBC had ordered, and six ABC children’s specials [23].
-Here’s the final 1974-1975 schedule (new shows in bold):
+Also gone were 46 half-hour specials (documentaries, cartoons, National Geographic programs) CBS had ordered, ten hour-long news specials and 17 episodes of an hour-long news magazine NBC had ordered, and six ABC children’s specials [26].

 NET 7:00PM 7:30PM 8:00PM 8:30PM 9:00PM 9:30PM 10:00PM 10:30PM